rastersoft/SpecOS/readme.md

           when calling this function.
           Returns C unset if all went fine; C set if there are no more tasks available

+  $BF08 : Kills the current task.
+Can be called with JP or CALL, since the current task
+          will be killed and its resources freed.

 ## TODO